-For a 137-year-old construction project, today's Sagrada Familia is remarkably high-tech.
+For such an old construction project, today's Sagrada Familia is remarkably high-tech.
 In addition to using the latest virtual modeling software, components are prototyped using 3-D printers, and architects can explore and interact with digital models using virtual reality.

 Because of these technological and engineering advances, the current chief architect of the Sagrada Familia, Jordi Faulí, is confident that Gaudí's grandiose structure — including the tallest church spire in the world at 566 feet (173 meters) — will finally be completed in 2026, the 100th anniversary of Gaudí's death.